Two-Timescale Design for Reconfigurable Intelligent Surface-Aided Massive MIMO Systems with Imperfect CSI: Introduction

-While several benefits of RISs have been demonstrated in the above-mentioned contributions, most of them considered the design of the passive beamforming at the RIS based on the knowledge of instantaneous CSI in each channel coherence interval.
-In practice, these instantaneous CSI-based schemes face two challenges.
+While several benefits of RISs have been demonstrated in the above-mentioned contributions, most of them considered the design of the nearly-passive beamforming at the RIS under the assumption that the instantaneous CSI is estimated in each channel coherence interval.
+In practice, however, instantaneous CSI-based schemes face two challenges.
 The first one is the overhead for the acquisition of the instantaneous CSI.
-Due to the passive nature of the reflecting elements that constitute the RIS, many authors proposed to estimate the cascaded user-RIS-BS channels instead of the separated user-RIS and RIS-BS channels\cite{9130088,9087848}.
-The pilot overhead of these channel estimation schemes is still proportional to the number of RIS elements.
-However, an RIS generally consists of a large number of reflecting elements to reap its potential\cite{bigison2020IRS}, which incurs a prohibitively high pilot overhead.
-Secondly, in each channel coherence time interval, the BS needs to calculate the optimal beamforming coefficients for the RIS, and send them back to the RIS controller via dedicated feedback links.
-For instantaneous CSI-based scheme, therefore, the beamforming calculation and information feedback need to be executed frequently in each channel coherence interval, which results in a high computational complexity, feedback overhead, and energy consumption.
+Due to the absence of power amplifiers, digital signal processing units, and radio frequency chains at the RISs, many authors proposed to estimate the cascaded user-RIS-BS channels instead of the separated user-RIS and RIS-BS channels\cite{9130088,9087848}.
+The pilot overhead of these channel estimation schemes is proportional to the number of RIS elements.
+However, an RIS generally consists of a large number of reflecting elements to ensure the desired coverage enhancement\cite{bigison2020IRS}, which incurs in a prohibitively high pilot overhead.
+Secondly, in each channel coherence time interval, the BS needs to calculate the optimal beamforming coefficients for the RIS, and needs to send them back to the RIS controller via dedicated feedback links.
+For instantaneous CSI-based schemes, therefore, the beamforming calculation and information feedback need to be executed frequently in each channel coherence interval, which results in a high computational complexity, feedback overhead, and energy consumption.